cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 ```
 Where:
 - `license_key` can be found in CKEditor Ecosystem Dashboard inside your CKEditor Collaboration Server On-Premises subscription.
 - `docker_token` can be found in CKEditor Ecosystem Dashboard inside your CKEditor Collaboration Server On-Premises subscription in the *Download token* section.
-If you do not see any tokens, you can create it with the *Create new token* button.
+If you do not see any tokens, you can create them with the *Create new token* button.
 - `env_secret` is your password, that will be used to access the [Management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)

 **Running this setup process for the first time may take several minutes.** It has to pull few docker images from the web, install packages and build the editor bundle.
 Further command runs will be much shorter.
-After successful installation you should see a message `Visit http://localhost:3000 to start collaborating`.
+After thesuccessful installation, you should see a message `Visit http://localhost:3000 to start collaborating`.
 Open this page in your browser.
 When your testing session is over you can simply stop running the process in the terminal with Ctrl+C and created containers will be removed from your machine.